-In this work we address both of these challenges and, in doing so, demonstrate quantum error correcting codes with high thresholds that outperform all known codes in terms of qubit overhead in a practical regime of circuit-level depolarising noise.
-We reduce the qubit overhead for quantum error correction by constructing finite rate subsystem codes which have gauge checks of degree three.
-These codes can be constructed from stabilizer codes via a procedure which involves merging and splitting of the stabilizer checks, while preserving the number of encoded qubits~$k$ and the geometric locality of the code.
-We demonstrate that this construction is a generalisation of the subsystem surface code of \citeauthor{bravyi2013subsystem}~\cite{bravyi2013subsystem}.
-For these finite rate codes we present a scheduling to measure the parity checks in four time steps, which is optimal, and we simulate their performance under circuit-level depolarising noise.
-We find that their qubit overhead is around $4.3\times$ lower than the most efficient implementation of the surface code and $5.1\times$ lower than the subsystem toric code at physical error rates of around 0.2\%.
-While there has been significant interest in the construction of finite-rate quantum LDPC codes~\cite{tillich2013quantum,freedman2002z2,breuckmann2016constructions,guth2014quantum,breuckmann2020single}, their potential advantages relative to the surface code are typically shown under a phenomenological noise model~\cite{breuckmann2017hyperbolic}, in some cases at very low error rates~\cite{li2020numerical}.
+We also reduce the qubit overhead for quantum error correction by introducing a construction for subsystem codes that encode a number of logical qubits $k$ proportional to the number of physical qubits $n$, while using only three-qubit check operators.
+These codes are derived from hyperbolic tessellations, and we use the symmetry group of the tessellation to derive quantum circuits for measuring the check operators that use only four time steps, which is optimal.
+From simulating their performance in circuit-level depolarising noise, we find that these finite-rate subsystem codes have a qubit overhead that is~$4.3\times$ lower than the most efficient version of the surface code for error rates as high as 0.2\%, which is a noise regime often considered for practical surface code quantum computing~\cite{gidney2019factor}.
+The potential advantages of quantum LDPC codes have previously only been shown under a simplistic phenomenological noise model~\cite{breuckmann2017hyperbolic}, in some cases at very low error rates~\cite{li2020numerical}.
 Once circuit-level noise is taken into account, the potential reduction in qubit overhead can be lost~\cite{conrad2018small}.